1986–87 NFL playoffs: AFC: New York Jets 35, Kansas City Chiefs 15

 On the first play of the third quarter, Jets linebacker Kevin McArthur increased his team's lead to 28–6 by returning an interception 21 yards for a touchdown, which would be the only score of the quarter.
 Most of it would be taken up by the Chiefs' ensuing drive, which ended with a failed fourth and 1 conversion attempt.
 In the fourth quarter, they finally managed to score when cornerback Albert Lewis recovered a blocked punt in the end zone for a touchdown.
 However, this was quickly countered on the Jets next possession as Ryan completed a 38-yard pass to Wesley Walker before finishing it with a 6-yard touchdown throw to tight end Billy Griggs (his first NFL reception).
-The only other score of the game would be a safety when Jets punter Dave Jennings ran out of the end zone in the game's closing minutes.
+The only other score of the game would be an intentional safety when Jets punter Dave Jennings ran out of the end zone in the game's closing minutes.

 McNeil finished the game with 135 rushing yards, three receptions for 16 yards, and two touchdowns.

 This was the second postseason meeting between the Chiefs and Jets.
 Kansas City won the only prior meeting when both teams were in the AFL.
 This was the first home postseason win for the Jets since the 1968 American Football League Championship Game.
 It would also be the last playoff win for the Jets until 1998.